Matty-El/urban-attiva/README.md

 The key business goals for developing the website are:

 -   To sell both own brand and established brand sports products to generate revenue for the company.
--   To promote the Urban Attiva brand through the blog and utilisation of an Urban Attiva style template.
+-   To promote the Urban Attiva brand through the website, blog and social media to establish brand recognition, reputation and loyalty.

+The key user goals for the website are:

+-   To find and purchase quality products that will help me with my training and competition in my chosen sport.
+-   To be kept informed of news and information in relation to the Urban Attiva company.

 ### Scope

 #### User Stories

+The requirements for the Urban Attiva website are captured as user stories.

 #### Website Owner